TODAY’S READING FROM THE OLD TESTAMENT- MALACHI 1:1-2:17

 The name ‘Malachi’ means ‘the messenger of the Lord’.
 As a prophet, he is a messenger, and he speaks of ’a coming messenger’.
 As the last book in our Old Testament, the Book of Malachi bridges the 400-year gap until the beginning of the New Testament with the dangling prophecy: “I will send my messenger” (Malachi 3:1).
 In the New Testament Gospel of Luke, we read that John the Baptist is the sent messenger Malachi referred to (Luke 3:3-4; also John 1:23).

 Malachi was a reformer.
-He offers rebuke and encouragement.
+He offers rebuke and encouragement to the nation of Israel.
 He presents God’s verdict on their long history of rebellion and exposes their present callousness towards their Covenant-Keeping God, who chose to rest His favor upon them and grant them many privileges.

-Sin is not only a breaking of the Law of God, but it also breaks the heart of God.
+Sin not only breaks the Law of God, it breaks the heart of God.
 Malachi’s responsibility is to call the nation to repentance.
 It has been 100 years or more since the exiles returned to Jerusalem from Babylon.
 The initial joy and enthusiasm that came with the rebuilding of the temple under the governance of Zerubbabel, the repair of the walls under the leadership of Nehemiah, and the reform under the leadership of Ezra, the scribe, had faded away.
 A spiritual malaise had settled in.
 There was a spiritual indifference among the people and a dangerous negligence to heed the Word.

 Malachi contrasts God’s role as a faithful lover and Israel’s role as an unfaithful covenant partner.